Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 3. Change `MEMORYLIMIT` to the memory limit you want (default=768M).
 4. Click Run or Start.

-## nc-news
-Install the latest News third party app.

-### How to install
-1. Navigate to `nc-news` in the TUI or the WebUI.

 ## nc-nextcloud
-Configure Nextcloud.
+Download and install a specific Nextcloud version.
+This destroys any existing instance.

 ## nc-notify-updates
-Get notified for updates (Pending or Installed).
+Get notified for updates (Pending or Installed) through the Nextcloud notification system.

 ### How to enable
 1. Navigate to `nc-notify-updates` in the TUI or the WebUI.